Posted on 4/26/2021 by Cassity & Legacy Implants and Periodontics

 The procedure reduces the gum tissue and cuts down the bone if necessary so that more of the tooth shows above the gum's surface.
 Some individuals also opt for crown lengthening to amend a 'gummy smile,' in which the gums are visible above the teeth when smiling.

-How to Prepare For a Crown Lengthening
+How to Prepare for a Crown Lengthening

 You may be fitted with a temporary crown until you can undergo your crown lengthening procedure.
 The placement of a temporary crown protects your tooth for the time being and makes the fitting of your new crown much easier.